mviereck/x11docker/README.md

 xpra xephyr xvfb xclip kaptain wmctrl pulseaudio virtualgl docker.io xorg

-#Usage in terminal
-To run a docker image with new X server:
- -  x11docker [OPTIONS] IMAGE [COMMAND]
- -  x11docker [OPTIONS] -- [DOCKER_RUN_OPTIONS] IMAGE [COMMAND [ARG1 ARG2 ...]]

-To run a host application on a new X server:
- -  x11docker [OPTIONS] --exe -- COMMAND [ARG1 ARG2 ...]

-To run only a new X server with window manager:
- -  x11docker [OPTIONS]

-Have a look at 'x11docker --help' to see all options.

 #Explanations
 x11docker creates a new X server on a new X socket on a new display.
 Instead of using display :0 (standard), docker images will run on display :1 or display :2 ...